Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

 | RBI Requirement | Banks ask for Form 15CA before processing the transfer. | Banks ask for Form 15CB only when the payment type or amount requires CA approval. |

-Who Must File Them — and When?
+Who Must File 15CA and 15CB — and When?

 The person in India who is making the payment (the payer) is responsible for filing 15CA.
 If your case needs 15CB, you ask a CA to prepare it first, then you file 15CA quoting the 15CB details.